strapdata/elassandra-operator/docs/source/advanced-services.rst

 Address translation
 -------------------

-When your Elassandra/Cassandra cluster use Kubernetes node's public IP address (see ref:'Out-of-cluster Networking with Public IP addressing'), application deployed in the same Kubernetes cluster using the Cassandra driver should use a `Driver-side Address Translation <https://docs.datastax.com/en/developer/java-driver/3.7/manual/address_resolution/>`_ to connect to Elassandra/Cassandra nodes using their internal IP.
+When your Elassandra/Cassandra cluster use Kubernetes node's public IP address, application deployed in the same Kubernetes cluster using the Cassandra driver should use a `Driver-side Address Translation <https://docs.datastax.com/en/developer/java-driver/3.7/manual/address_resolution/>`_ to connect to Elassandra/Cassandra nodes using their internal IP.